MicrosoftDocs/data-api-builder-docs/data-api-builder/database-specific-features.md

 ```

-By incorporating the @authorize directive in the top-level type definition, you restrict access to the type and its fields will be restricted exclusively to the roles specified within the directive.
+By incorporating the @authorize directive in the top-level type definition, you restrict access to the type and its fields are restricted exclusively to the roles specified within the directive.

 #### Cross Container Operations

 Currently, GraphQL operations across containers are unsupported.
-The engine responds with an error message stating, "Adding/updating Relationships is currently not supported in CosmosDB."
-You can work around this limitation updating your data model to store entities within the same container in an embedded format.
-To learn more, reference our CosmosDB NOSQL data modeling [documentation](/azure/cosmos-db/nosql/modeling-data).
+The engine responds with an error message stating, "Adding/updating Relationships is currently not supported in Cosmos DB."You can work around this limitation by updating your data model to store entities within the same container in an embedded format.
+To learn more, reference our Cosmos DB NOSQL data modeling [documentation](/azure/cosmos-db/nosql/modeling-data).